 Thank you for everything - You made it BIG!

-Attached is a copy of the original letter.
+Attached here a copy of the original letter.

-At the end of the Global Entrepreneurship Week, where guest entrepreneurs from the Entrepreneurship for Kids Program gave lectures at the Yad Mordechai school in Bat-Yam, received a letter of gratitude.
+At the end of the GEW, the guest entrepreneurs who came to lecture at the Yad Mordechai school in Bat-Yam received a gratitude letter.

 School principal Ronni Shasha wrote: